SpiriitLabs/form-filter-bundle/Resources/doc/basics.md

 ii.
 Inner workings
 ------------------

 Filters are applied by using events.
-Basically the `spiriit_form_filter.query_builder_updater` service will trigger a default event named according to the form type to get the condition for a given filter.
+Basically the `FilterBuilderUpdater::class` service will trigger a default event named according to the form type to get the condition for a given filter.

 Then once all conditions have been gotten another event will be triggered to add these conditions to the (doctrine) query builder according to the operators defined by the condition builder.

-We provide a event/listener that supports Doctrine ORM, DBAL and MongoDB.
+We provide an event/listener that supports Doctrine ORM, DBAL.

 The default event name pattern is `spiriit_form_filter.apply.<query_builder_type>.<form_type_name>`.